 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy of Eritrea for the most up-to-date information.

 Exit permits are required to leave Eritrea.
-Obtaining these permits can be time consuming and may ultimately be denied.
-The Australian Government cannot influence the Eritrean Immigration Department to issue exit permits if problems are encountered.
+Obtaining these permits can be time consuming and permits may be denied.
+The Australian Government cannot influence the Eritrean Immigration Department to issue exit permits.

 Foreign nationals must pay a departure tax unless they hold a valid Eritrean resident permit.
 Payment is required in US dollars.
 You should seek advice from local authorities about the cost of the departure tax as the amount may change.